Book Review: Hell in the Heartland

 Amazon

-This review of the true-crime book Hell in the Heartland centers on an unsolved 1999 case in rural Oklahoma.
+Hell in the Heartland centers on an unsolved 1999 case in rural Oklahoma.
 Sixteen-year-old Ashley Freeman and her best friend, Lauria Bible, were having a typical teen sleepover on December 30, 1999.

 By the next morning, the trailer the Freeman family lived in was in flames, and both girls were gone.
 There were all kinds of rumors concerning drugs, revenge, and corruption, and leads that sparked but went nowhere.

-Just the year before, Shane Freeman, the Freeman’s oldest child, was shot and killed by a deputy after stealing a car.
+Just the year before, Shane Freeman, the Freemans’ oldest child, was shot and killed by a deputy after stealing a car.
 There was deep animosity between the Freemans and the authorities over this, as no gun was found near their son’s body.
-While his death was ruled justifiable, the Freemans had threatened to file a wrongful death lawsuit.

 My Thoughts

-This series of crimes haunted the author, and she first began looking into the parties involved in the case in 2015.
+This series of crimes haunted the author, and she first began looking into the people involved in the case in 2015.
 What she found was lost documents, hearsay, meth addiction, and corruption involved in the events.

-Clearly, Jax Miller gave her heart and soul to this case, which spanned years and tested her resolve.
+Clearly, Jax Miller gave her heart and soul to this case, which spanned years.
 There is no way you can get this involved in a case without it ultimately casting a dark shadow over you.
-She formed friendships and alliances with the people closest to this case.
-There was also a fear of revenge and retribution that she felt keenly at times while investigating the case.

 Levels of police negligence are pointed out in a community that seems to be ravaged by methamphetamine addiction.
 The story concluded a series of interconnected murders that had a familiar pattern.
 The author examined all of this, but it was never fully solved.